-Despite the demonstrated benefits, vaccine-preventable diseases (or their complications) account for 50,000 to 90,000 adult deaths in the U.S. each year.1 Adult immunization coverage lags behind federal targets for most commonly recommended vaccines.
-In fact, 75% of adults are missing one or more critical vaccines for flu, pneumococcal, shingles, and Td or Tdap.2
+Despite the demonstrated benefits, vaccine-preventable diseases (or their complications) account for 50,000 to 90,000 adult deaths in the U.S. each year.
+Adult immunization coverage lags behind federal targets for most commonly recommended vaccines.
+In fact, 75% of adults are missing one or more critical vaccines for flu, pneumococcal, shingles, and Td or Tdap.

 Adults still suffer from substantial morbidity and mortality and incur significant health care costs because of vaccinepreventable diseases.
-The United States spends \$26.5 billion annually treating four vaccine-preventable diseases in adults over the age of 50.3 In addition to the economic consequences, gaps in vaccinations leave older adults and persons with chronic conditions, such as heart and lung disease and diabetes, vulnerable to the devastating effects of routine as well as emerging infectious disease outbreaks.4
+The United States spends \$26.5 billion annually treating four vaccine-preventable diseases in adults over the age of 50.
+In addition to the economic consequences, gaps in vaccinations leave older adults and persons with chronic conditions, such as heart and lung disease and diabetes, vulnerable to the devastating effects of routine as well as emerging infectious disease outbreaks.

 Millions of adults suffer from vaccine-preventable diseases, causing them to miss work, leaving some unable to care for those who depend on them.
 Adults aged 50 and over are particularly susceptible to many vaccine-preventable diseases and account for a disproportionate number of the deaths and illnesses associated with vaccine-preventable diseases.
 Additionally, disparities exist in vaccination status.
-In 2019, white adults were almost twice as likely to receive shingles vaccinations than Black and Hispanic adults.5 of the U.S. population received a first dose of the COVID-19 vaccine in less than a year.
+In 2019, white adults were almost twice as likely to receive shingles vaccinations than Black and Hispanic adults.